 Race Details

-The marathon typically features a full marathon, half marathon, and relay options.
+The marathon typically features a full marathon, a half marathon, and relay options.
 It is held in May, coinciding with the Everest Expedition season.
 Participants need to register in advance and meet specific health and fitness criteria.
 The event includes pre-race briefings and post-race ceremonies.

 Race Route